TomographicImaging/CIL/docs/source/optimisation.rst

 + The `SGFunction` has the same requirements as a `SumFunction`, so no increased memory usage
 + `SAGFunction` and `SAGAFunction` both store `n+3` times the image size in memory to store the last calculated gradient for each function in the sum and for intermediary calculations.
 + `SVRGFunction` and `LSVRGFunction` with the default `store_gradients = False` store 4 times the image size in memory, including the "snapshot" point and gradient.
 If `store_gradients = True`, some computational effort is saved, at the expensive of stored memory `n+4` times the image size.
-+ `SARAHFunction` stores 3 times the image size in memory: the running gradient estimator, the previous iterate and one lot of intermediary calculations.
-Note also that each of its intermediate iterations costs two gradient calculations rather than one, because the sampled function is evaluated at both the current and the previous iterate.
++ `SARAHFunction` and `LSARAHFunction` store 3 times the image size in memory: the running gradient estimator, the previous iterate and one lot of intermediary calculations.
+Note also that each of their intermediate iterations costs two gradient calculations rather than one, because the sampled function is evaluated at both the current and the previous iterate.

 Operators